litus-ai/classy/docs/docs/getting-started/structured-configs/overall-structure.md

   <...>
 ```

-If you wanted to give a try keeping Bert weights frozen, you can just go with:
+If you wanted to give a try keeping BERT weights frozen, you can just go with:

 ```yaml
 _target_: 'classy.pl_modules.hf.HFTokensPLModule'